AndroidCrypto/Ntag424SdmFeature/README.md

 - **Secure Dynamic Message** ("SDM")
 - **Secure Unique Number** ("SUN")

-## Technical information's about NTAG 424 DNA tags
+## Technical informations about NTAG 424 DNA tags

 In this document I'm always writing "NTAG 424 DNA" but there are "NTAG 424 DNA Tag Tamper" available as well.
 The SDM/SUN feature is working on both tag types.